Wei, Mingjie

 Guangdong University of Foreign Studies (GDUFS) | 2018-2022

-Wei Mingjie is currently a Ph.D. student jointly trained by Harbin Institute of Technology (HIT) and Zhongguancun Academy (bjzgca), enrolled in the Fall of 2025.
-I’m supervised by Prof. Yu Chao and Prof. Zhang Weinan.
-My primary research interests include Embodied Intelligence, Large Vision Large Models, Reinforcement Learning, and Vision-Language-Action model.
+Wei Mingjie is currently a Ph.D. student jointly trained by the Harbin Institute of Technology (HIT) and the Zhongguancun Academy (BJZGCA), enrolled in the Fall 2025 cohort under the supervision of Prof. Yu Chao and Prof. Zhang Weinan.
+His primary research interests lie in Embodied Intelligence, Large Vision-Language Models, Reinforcement Learning, and Vision-Language-Action (VLA) models.

 Key Technologies of Exhibition Hall Guide Robots based on Embodied Intelligence